Laguna Beach Bookies

 My Dearest Readers:

 Laguna Beach Bookies is possibly the longest running book club in the world.
 We have been meeting once a month for over forty years.
 I have been a member for twenty-five years as have most all of us.
-We meet once a month in each other’s homes.
-The hostess provides wine, while each member arrives with the book consumed and a tasty dish to share.
+We meet once a month in each other’s homes, until Covid-19 forced us on to zoom.

 Unlike most other book clubs, we actually discuss the book.
 (Hide your surprise.)
 I might also mention there is a spiritual aspect to our book club.
 Each member finds three things in our group: Not just acceptance for who she is, but genuine admiration, rare and deep intellectual stimulation which contrasts with the background noise of modern life, and… love and laughter.
 These last two go together and we have such a lot of laughter together.